 Quality assurance programme during construction phase;

-Preliminary safety assessment report
+Preliminary safety assessment report.

 If these documents satisfy the scope required by CNSNS, the utility is required to present the technical information on the planned NPP.
 This information includes the construction procedures and fundamental safety systems designed to cope with the operational transients and postulated accidents.
-This is evaluated by the CNSNS’s technical personnel, and a set of questions is then transmitted to the utility before the pouring of any concrete at the site.
-In the case of Laguna Verde, three provisional construction permits were granted to CFE before the so-called definitive construction permit was issued.
+This is evaluated by the CNSNS’ technical personnel, and a set of questions is then transmitted to the utility before the pouring of any concrete at the site.
+In the case of LVNPP, three provisional construction permits were granted to CFE before the definitive construction permit was issued.
 This limited work authorization has been eliminated from the present procedure for future NPPs.